 A marketing calendar (or editorial calendar) clearly defines when campaigns start and end, when events, announcements, or product releases take place, and sets deadlines for when content should be written, approved, and published.

-This tool helps keeps teams aligned and on task throughout the year.
+This tool helps keep teams aligned and on task throughout the year.
 There is a variety of software and services you can use to create these calendars.
 Of course, you can always use an Excel spreadsheet as well.
 The point is, you should get granular, documenting when individual items need to be executed.

 Once you have your B2B marketing strategy mapped out and placed in a calendar, expect it to change regularly.
 As you’re likely familiar, very little ever goes exactly according to plan.
 Keep an open mind and be prepared to adjust your calendar as the need arises.
 But, don’t forget to update it, otherwise you’ll cause mass confusion.
 It’s smart to appoint one person as the keeper of the calendar.